-Host country effects
+<C>Host country effects

 Little is known about the effect of international students on the performance of students in the host country.
 Institutions competing for international students might spend additional resources on all students, and the inflow of foreign students could encourage local students to work harder (since migrants increase the level of competition in the labor market).
-Alternatively, migrants might crowd locals out of education, and their weaker language skills might slow the learning for all students.
+Alternatively, migrants might crowd locals out of education, and their weaker language skills might slow learning for all students.
 The overall effect is thus unclear.

 Skilled migrants may affect the labor market outcomes of natives.
-A study of the large inflow of (mostly) educated Russians to Israel found a negative wage effect on natives in the short term but no effect on employment, indicating that high-skilled migrants are a close substitute for high-skilled natives [10].
+A study of the large inflow of (mostly) educated Russians to Israel found a negative wage effect on natives in the short term but no effect on employment, indicating that high-skilled migrants are a close substitute for high-skilled natives [11].
 To protect their wages, native workers might specialize in occupations for which they have a comparative advantage over migrants, such as occupations requiring native-language communication skills, thereby reducing the risk that skilled migrants will move into their fields.
-In contrast to this potential wage effect, the higher likelihood that skilled migrants will engage in entrepreneurial activity can have a positive long-term effect on economic growth and generate jobs for native workers [4].
+In contrast to this potential wage effect, the higher likelihood that skilled migrants will engage in entrepreneurial activity can have a positive long-term effect on economic growth and generate jobs for native workers [5].
 The overall effect for native workers thus appears positive, even though some people may lose out.